This is a recurring question and I don’t always remember why I prefer hyphens, so here’s the answer:

 Source: Google support

 It turns out that, at least for google, the underscore works as a concatenator for words.

 There’s also a video of Senior Google Engineer Matt Cutts, where he explains exactly this.

-Another reason, aside for the Search Engine Optimization is this:
+According to YEAH!
+Local, another reason, aside for the Search Engine Optimization is this:

 If your URL contains underscores the link will look similar to this: